richardvlas/Operationalizing-Machine-Learning/README.md

 **Endpoint**

-After the model is deployed, we can notice that the Application Insights hasn't been created yet and this is what we will do next.
+After the model is deployed, Endpoint and Swagger URI were created.
+This can be seen in the Endpoint tab.
+We can notice that the Application Insights hasn't been created yet and this is what we will do next.

 <img src="images/best_model_deployed_endpoint.PNG" width=100%>